libpasta/libpasta-hugo/content/introduction/password-hashing-theory.md

 1  | alice    | hunter2  | 2017-07-14    | ...
 ```

-However, what if somebody gains access to this database with malicious intent -
+However, if somebody gains access to this database with malicious intent -
-whether external hackers, or internal such as a database admin.
-Alice's
+whether external hackers, or internal such as a database admin - Alice's
 password is sitting in the open.

+This is bad, since Alice is a typical user who likes to re-use the same
+password across multiple services.
+Unfortunately, as service providers we do
+not have the luxury of assuming all users have unique, high-entropy passwords.

 Hence we want to apply a [one-way function][owf] `f` to the password, so that
 nobody can reverse the function `f(password)` and work out the password, but